Turned P

 Turned P (' ') is an additional letter of the Latin script which was used in the orthographies of certain Siouan languages, mostly by James Owen Dorsey in the 19th century.
 Its lowercase form is used in the Anthropos alphabet, the phonetic alphabet of the journal Anthropos.

 This letter has the form of a P and p turned 180 degrees.

 Usage

-James Owen Dorsey used turned P in his published works to represent [/pː/], a tense consonant present in three Dhegihan languages, the Omaha-Ponca language, the Quapaw language, and the Kansa language.
-It is also used for the Osage language, but this is erroneous as the sound [pː] does not exist, but a preaspirated [ʰp] consonant corresponds.
+Dorsey used turned P in his published works to represent /[pː]/, a tense consonant present in three Dhegihan languages: Omaha-Ponca, Quapaw, and Kansa.
+It is also used for Osage, but this is erroneous as the sound /[pː]/ does not occur, but a preaspirated /[ʰp]/ consonant corresponds.

-In the Anthropos transcription, is used to represent bilabial clicks.
+In the Anthropos phonetic alphabet, ' is used to represent bilabial clicks.